magic-lantern-studio/mle-core-math/README.md

 The math library contains classes for vectors with 2, 3 and 4 floating-point elements.
 The library also provides a 4x3 affine matrix of floating-point elements.
 The Math Library from the Magic Lantern project provides both floating-point and fixed-point utility.

+Instructions for generating the API documentation can be found on the [Math Library](https://github.com/magic-lantern-studio/mle-documentation/wiki/Math-Library) wiki page captured in the mle-documentation Github project.